Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 2. technical data

-3. interaction of program  with user
+3. interaction of application with user

 4. interaction of users among themselves